 The attitude continues with another rich statement.
 They are telling us that the site is vulnerable to uncontrolled collecting and damage even though we were the main party who warned SNH about the German collectors and whose warnings were ignored.
 SNH’s ignorance is what allowed the German collectors to pillage the site for many years and forced the closure of Birk Knowes in the first place.
 It is incredible how short of a memory SNH has.

-The striking thing about this is that SNH is effectively saying that the fossil bed is so small that our past publication record is insufficient proof that we are able to deliver results.
-As such SNH needs to be very careful about who they let into the site.
-But, funnily enough, the research proposal SNH asks for would be judged by a volcanologist who is a layman concerning fossils (=SNH geologist Colin MacFadyen), and especially those from Birk Knowes.
+The striking thing about this is that SNH is effectively saying that the fossil bed is so small that our past publication record is insufficient proof that we are able to deliver further results.
+As such, SNH would need to be very careful about who they let into the site.
+But, funnily enough, the research proposal SNH asks for would be judged by a volcanologist (=SNH geologist Colin MacFadyen) who is a layman concerning fossils, and especially those from Birk Knowes.
 In other words, we need to prove that we are qualified to work at Birk Knowes to someone who is unqualified to judge this.

-Another point of note here is the mention of the need for sedimentological, stratigraphical, and palaeontological expertises.
-SNH is able to name the geological specialisms that are needed, but he is unspecific about the required palaeontological expertises.
+Once again we see the required specialisms for Colin MacFadyen’s “multidisciplinary research” requirement.
+While they are able to name the geological specialisms that are needed (sedimentology and stratigraphy), they are unspecific about the required palaeontological expertises.
 From this we can see that SNH, and more specifically SNH geologist Colin MacFadyen, still does not know what he is talking about concerning his own “multidisciplinary research” requirement.
 To confirm this we dared SNH in June of 2018 to tell us which palaeontological specialisms were necessary for Birk Knowes.
 SNH ignored this question, so we know that the multidisciplinary requirement is BS.

-This is quite astonishing.
-They are instructing us to include a literature survey even though we have written papers about fossils from this site. 🙂
+This is astonishing.
+They are instructing us to include a literature survey even though we have written papers about fossils from this site and other sites in the area 🙂

 We are the only people who have done extensive palaeontological work at Birk Knowes since Ritchie in the early 1960s.
 Yet, should we desire to work at the site, we need to show a clearly stated hypothesis (=proof that our work could deliver results).
-Effectively, we are being lectured by people who know almost nothing about Birk Knowes fossils.
+This is crazy.
+We are being lectured by people who know almost nothing about Birk Knowes fossils.

 Here we see a continuation of SNH’s uncooperative attitude.
 If SNH wanted us to continue scientific work at Birk Knowes they should have embraced instead of mitigated the letters of support from these renowned early vertebrate workers.